SteffMUC/openDTU_wDisplay2/README.md

 </p>

 ## Known limitations:
-* Backside silkscreen is not mirrored, in Kicad, still needs to be fixed, result is mirrored text on backside (for new orders).
+* Backside silkscreen is not mirrored, in Kicad, still needs to be fixed, result is mirrored text on backside (for new orders). --> Fixed now
 * If you print the case: The holders for the PCB are not yet perfectly aligned (need 0.5mm adjust), I "clipped" 3 of them away to avoid reprinting.